snefrukai/15-112/hw_and_extra.md

 rev

-- the goal is not to re-create a game
+- the goal is to practice knowledge and skills
-  - but to practice knowledge and skills
+  - not just to re-create a game

 ## [ep8](https://www.cs.cmu.edu/~112/notes/ep8.html)